 New Zealand is an awesome place for skiing and we are very lucky to have a number of amazing ski fields throughout the country, making skiing in New Zealand super accessible.
-Whether you’re in the North or South Island, a ski field is never too far away and no matter whether you’re a beginner or a budding slalom champion, there’s a destination to suit all levels.
+Whether you’re in the North or South Island, a ski field is never too far away and no matter whether you’re a beginner or a budding Olympian, there’s a destination to suit all levels.
 Skiing in New Zealand is right up there with our favourite past times.
-Visitors from around the world have journeyed here during the winter months in search of the powdery white stuff.
+Visitors from around the world journey here during the winter months in search of the powdery white stuff.

 We are lucky here in New Zealand to have some of the best ski fields in the world so we decided to take a look at 7 of the best places to go skiing in New Zealand this Winter.
 Here are seven of our favourite New Zealand ski resorts – which ones will you be heading to this winter?

 Top 7 places to ski in New Zealand this winter

 Wanaka – Cardrona and Treble Cone

 We’re definitely a bit biased with this one but Cardrona is one of our all-time favourites.
-It’s actually accessible from Wanaka or Queenstown and we have partnered with them this winter to offer Go Rentals’ customers a 10% discount through our exclusive GO Play programme.
+It’s actually accessible from Wanaka or Queenstown so no matter where you choose to base yourself, you will be able to enjoy the absolute joys of skiing at Cardrona this winter.

 Wanaka itself is actually an awesome place to base yourself if you are looking for something a bit more relaxed but still want some world-class skiing.
 With two awesome ski fields at Cardrona and Treble Cone and a relaxed atmosphere in the town, this is a great option for those who want to focus more on the skiing than the apres-ski!